+Let us first explain our terminology.
 The \textit{nerve} of a locally finite covering $\mathcal U=\{U_j\}_j$ is a simplicial complex with vertices $\{v_j\}_j$ such that a collection of vertices spans a simplex if and only if the corresponding $U_j$ have nonempty intersection.
 We denote it by $\mathcal N=\mathcal N_\mathcal U$.
-Note that the condition (2) of Theorem \ref{thm:good} implies that the nerve of a $(C,\epsilon)$-good covering has uniformly bounded local finiteness and in particular uniformly bounded dimension.
+Note that the condition (2) of Theorem \ref{thm:good} implies that the nerve of a $(C,\epsilon)$-good covering has uniform local finiteness and in particular has uniformly bounded dimension.

 Let $K$ be a locally finite simplicial complex.
 For simplicity we assume that $K$ has only finitely many vertices $\{v_j\}_{j=1}^N$, but this is not necessary because of the local finiteness.
 For $\epsilon>0$, the \textit{$\epsilon$-geometric realization} $|K|=|K|_\epsilon$ of $K$ is defined as follows.
 We identify $v_j$ with the $j$-th standard vector of norm $\epsilon$ in Euclidean space, i.e.,